memory2-app/changelog/index.md

 ---

 # 2025-11-26
-* Calendar events now understand user's local timezone
+* Calendar events now understand user's local timezone by @avuori

 # 2025-11-23
 * Car integration: use car audio system to chat with memory2 by @avuori